mspncp/gosu-wiki/To Do.md

     * Merge record{} and iPhone rendering code
     * Fix enqueueGL's ordering
   * Make Macros/GL blocks respect the current transforms
+  * Use YARD
+  * Fork Gosu.tmbundle into its own git repository
   * Fork website into its own git repository
   * Fork RubyGosu.app into its own git repository
   * Fix Gosu::Font(…default, 20) with italics on Windows (see forum thread)